Phyrra/javasql/README.md

         )
     .getSql();

 Note that this only results in a query-string.
-The execution of the query can still be done by whatever data base driver you want.
+The execution of the query should be done by your project's data base driver.

-There is an interface for the IQueryExecutor but it is not required.
+There is an interface for the `IQueryExecutor` but it is not required for basic operations.

 ## DB Schema ##